 Binchotan is a Japanese charcoal made primarily from endangered Malaysian mangrove trees.
 It is a ridiculously efficient charcoal, coming in whole logs that burn for incredibly long times at immense temperatures.

-This makes them great for barbecuing, for both smoking (once the coals have died down or been used in an adjacent furnace to cut the direct heat) and searing, particularly for foods like fish.
+This makes them great for barbecuing on a charcoal grill or for smoking (once the coals have died down or been used in an adjacent furnace to cut the direct heat) and searing, particularly for foods like fish.

 Binchotan is pretty hard to come by, being made from endangered trees, as mentioned before.
 I mentioned it so you know it’s properties, and can be properly impressed by the other kind: Thai style charcoal.